 We may earn money or products from the companies mentioned in this post.

-The new school year is upon us – new routines, classmates and teachers.
+The new school year is upon us – new routines, classmates, teachers and of course, time to find new friends.

 Kids who have impaired or delayed social skills may have a more difficult time finding and keeping friends.
 As a parent, I struggle with when and how to intervene, particularly now that my daughter is a bit older, in that ‘tween age group.